 6) Right at the same moment, the TV-on-DVD market boom begins, and the first Family Guy season set is released.
 It becomes the hottest TV-DVD item on the market and Fox opens up talks with Seth about a possible Family Guy direct-to-DVD movie.
 As sales continue to rise, they expand that idea into a full-fledged resurrection and a 35-episode fourth season.

-7) Seth takes over Fox's Sunday lineup, launches countless spinoffs, becomes one of the most overpaid people in Hollywood, hosts the Oscars, and executive-produces an extremely wretched laugh-track sitcom that only stays on the air for three weeks.
+7) Seth takes over Fox's Sunday lineup, launches countless spinoffs, becomes one of the most overpaid people in Hollywood, hosts the Oscars, and executive-produces an extremely wretched laugh-track sitcom that only stays on the air for one season.
 (I'm getting a bit ahead of myself here...)

 So many little bits in that timeline were left up to chance, and the coin just happened to land on the right side every time.
 It's so crazy that a movie based on Seth's life is an inevitability.
 Watch for it, starring Maddox Jolie-Pitt and Olive Barrymore in 2033.